Skip to content

 - Cannot use keytabs

-- Jaas configuration
+- JAAS configuration

-- Credentials (keytab, ticket cache, or username/password)
+- Credentials (keytab, ticket cache, or username and password)

 - More setup steps